This family of functions computes propensity score weights for various causal estimands:

 - .propensity

-Either a numeric vector of predicted probabilities or a
+Either a numeric vector of predicted probabilities, a

 data.frame